Skip to main content

 For example, private subnet 192.168.0.0/24 is in private network network_1, and private subnet 10.0.0.0/24 is in private network network_2.
 Traffic between devices in these subnets will be filtered.

-For more information about private networks and subnets, see the instructions in Cloud Platform Networks;
+Read more about private networks and subnets in the Cloud Platform Networks guide;

-• inbound traffic to a private subnet from the Internet, destined for the public IP addresses of devices (cloud servers and load balancers) associated with their private address via NAT 1:1;
+• incoming traffic to a private subnet from the Internet, directed to the public floating IP addresses of devices (cloud servers and load balancers) that are associated with their private address via 1:1 NAT;

 • outbound traffic — traffic from a private subnet to the Internet or another private subnet.